Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Now what?

-• I will then give a run-down of what to expect during and after an elemental diet protocol.
+• I will then give a run-down what to expect during and after an elemental diet protocol.

 Sound good?
 Let’s continue.